wp-plugins/mp3-jplayer/readme.txt

 == Changelog ==

+= 2.1 =
+* Fixed plugin compatibility with old versions of WP pre 3.6.
+* Fixed the widget's folder feed (it was picking up all audio regardless of chosen formats), and the admin-side info message that shows the track count.
+* Added a 'Show images' tick option on the widget (this controls the display of any featured images that you've set for the audio).
+* Made player's download link immediately visible upon page load (previously users needed to start a track in order to make the first download link available).

 = 2.0 =
 * Improved plugin integration with core Wordpress media handling operations, such as those accessed with the 'Add Media' button, featured images for audio, embeded audio, attached audio, and pasted urls.